MicrosoftDocs/entra-docs/docs/identity/saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md

 	![Screenshot of the Provisioning Mode dropdown list with the Automatic option called out.](common/provisioning-automatic.png)

-1. Under the **Admin Credentials** section, input `https://<tenantID>.accounts.ondemand.com/service/scim` with the tenant ID of your SAP Cloud Identity Services in **Tenant URL**.
+1. Under the **Admin Credentials** section, input `https://<tenantID>.accounts.ondemand.com/service/scim`, or `https://<tenantid>.trial-accounts.ondemand.com/service/scim` if a trial, with the tenant ID of your SAP Cloud Identity Services in **Tenant URL**.
 Input the **Client ID** and **Client Secret** values retrieved earlier in **Admin Username** and **Admin Password** respectively.
 Click **Test Connection** to ensure Microsoft Entra ID can connect to SAP Cloud Identity Services.
 If the connection fails, ensure your SAP Cloud Identity Services system account has Admin permissions, the secret is still valid, and try again.

 	![Screenshot of the Tenant URL and Token.](media/sap-cloud-platform-identity-authentication-provisioning-tutorial/testconnection.png)